akshayrdeodhar/akshayrdeodhar.github.io/about.markdown

 service with an internal ELK data platform, and researched a binary-diff mechanism for making over-the-air updates more efficient.
 The team is wonderful, filled with people having different areas of expertise, and with two common traits- everyone is really nice and helpful.

 In the fall, I interned at an AI Chip startup in the  bay area, working on the compiler for a Domain-Specific Language used for implementing PyTorch-style operators on their architecture.
 The architecture is very different from whatever else is on the market.
 This was the place where I finally earned my compiler stripes.
+Other than that, I met a lot of people who were really smart, enthusiastic, and fun to be around.

 ## 2021- Veritas Technologies